braedeningersoll/haab_movies/source/angelapicks.rst

 HAAB Review: The movie Chicago, just makes me want to get out of my seat and dance.
 Yes, the idea of killing cheating men also intrigues me a little.
-This musical has once a Broadway hit that needed to be in everyone's home.
+This musical was once a Broadway hit that needed to be in everyone's home.
 The way the dancing tells the story is unbelievable.
-You just must see this move.
+You must see this movie!

 Check out the trailer for `Chicago`_!